DONATE NOW and receive great PERKS by clicking on the widget to the left!

 3rd International Clarinet Festival in Lima, Peru

-From February 18 to 22, 2013, I will be one of the featured artists of the 3rd International Clarinet Festival in Lima and Cusco, Peru, and I will judge the First National Clarinet Competition of Peru.
-The other featured artists/judges are Gabor Varga (Hungary), Karel Dohnal (Czech Republic), Jean-Francois Bescond (France), and Alcides Rodriguez (Venezuela).
-The festival is organized by Luis Enrique Vargas Guevara, principal clarinetist of the National Symphony Orchestra in Lima, Peru.
-For more information, send email to firstname.lastname@example.org see the Facebook Page, or see the website.
+From February 18 to 22, 2013, I was one of the featured artists of the 3rd International Clarinet Festival in Lima and Cusco, Peru, where I judged the First National Clarinet Competition of Peru.
+The other featured artists/judges were Gabor Varga (Hungary), Karel Dohnal (Czech Republic), and Jean-Francois Bescond (France).
+The festival was organized by Luis Enrique Vargas Guevara, principal clarinetist of the National Symphony Orchestra in Lima, Peru.
+For more information, send email to email@example.com see the Facebook Page, or see the website.

 The First Xativa International Clarinet Festival